Improving generalization to new environments and removing catastrophic forgetting in Reinforcement Learning by using an eco-system of agents: Approach

 \subsubsection{The meta-learning setting}

 In this paper, we do not consider the task of learning in a single environment but a distribution of different (yet related) environments $M \sim \mathcal M$ that differ in the reachable states from the state space $\mathcal S$ while the action space $\mathcal A$, the reward function $R$ and the transition function $T$ are the same (see Section \ref{experimental_setup} for two examples).
+This type of setup matches the need of a system to adapt to small changing tasks, like for example a new labyrinth (like in the minigrid environment used for this paper) or a new environment for a robot in charge of doing a specific task.
 The agent aims at finding a policy $\pi(s,a)$ with the objective of maximizing its expected return, defined (in the discounted setting) as

 \\where